Azure/kubernetes-keyvault-flexvol/README.md

 **WARNING** :warning: This solution has been deprecated.
 Continue to use this for kubernetes version 1.15.
 For 1.16+, please use [Azure Key Vault Provider for Secret Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure)

-**This solution is not longer supported as 1.15 is out of support in AKS**
+**This solution is no longer supported as 1.15 is out of support in AKS**

 Seamlessly integrate your key management systems with Kubernetes.